-Here is some math I did on tithing, being an engineer it seemed nature to run a few estimates.
+Here is some math I did on tithing, being an engineer it seemed natural to run a few estimates.
 The first time I did this I kept asking myself why hadn’t I done this exercise before?
 Oh yeah, not my place to worry about where the money goes, you don’t need to know that.
 Just trust us we are spending it by inspiration….

 Now I beg you to bear with me since this is a story problem. 🙂